IntersectMBO/credential-manager/README.md

 ## Using the cc-sign tool

+Before you use the tool, you need to have downloaded the tx body file that needs signing to a known location.

 To use cc-sign, open a new terminal window (or PowerShell on Windows).
 The command has the following usage pattern: